assimp/assimp-docs/source/usage/use_the_lib.rst

 Threading
 ---------
-YOu can use the Asset-Importer-Library in a separate thread context.
+You can use the Asset-Importer-Library in a separate thread context.
 Just make sure that the resources used by the thread are not shared.
 At this momment, assimp will not make sure that it is safe over different thread contexts.

 .. _ai_overview: